Insurance Claim for Water Damage

 Read your policy carefully to know whether it offers replacement cost coverage or actual cash value coverage.

 The insurance company will pay to repair your home with materials of like kind and quality to the original.
-For example, if the carpet was damaged, the insurance company will pay to replace the damaged carpet with carpet of a similar grade and quality.
+For example, if the carpet was damaged, the insurance company will pay to replace the damaged carpet with a carpet of a similar grade and quality.
 If you choose to upgrade the carpet or change the type of flooring, you will have to pay the extra costs yourself.

 If You Have a Complaint